WHAD

-WHAD (90.7 FM) is a non-commercial, listener-supported public radio station.
-It is licensed to Delafield, Wisconsin, and serves sections of Greater Milwaukee and the Madison metropolitan area.
-Part of Wisconsin Public Radio (WPR), it airs "WPR Music", consisting of classical music programming.
-The studios are on the seventh floor of 310 West Wisconsin Avenue in Milwaukee.
+WHAD (90.7 FM) is a non-commercial educational radio station licensed to Delafield, Wisconsin, United States, and serves sections of Greater Milwaukee and the Madison metropolitan area.
+It is part of the "WPR Music" classical music service of Wisconsin Public Radio (WPR), with studios on the seventh floor of 310 West Wisconsin Avenue in Milwaukee.
 It is one of two full NPR member stations in Milwaukee, the other being the University of Wisconsin-Milwaukee's WUWM, licensed to Milwaukee proper.

-WHAD is a Class B FM station with an effective radiated power (ERP) of 72,000 watts.
-It is grandfathered at this high power level, having gone on the air before the Federal Communications Commission (FCC) set a limit of 50,000 watts for most stations in Southeast Wisconsin.
-The transmitter is on Government Hill, off Reservoir Road near Wisconsin Highway 83 in Delafield.
-The site is roughly equidistant from both Milwaukee and Madison, so WHAD can serve listeners in both cities.
-WHAD broadcasts using HD Radio technology.
-The HD2 digital subchannel carries WPR's News network.
+WHAD's transmitter is sited on Government Hill, off Reservoir Road near Wisconsin Highway 83 in Delafield, roughly equidistant from both Milwaukee and Madison, so WHAD can serve listeners in both cities.
+WHAD broadcasts in HD Radio; the HD2 digital subchannel carries WPR's News network.